The Ultimate Mumbai Street Food Guide

 - Misal pav: a fiery sprouted-bean curry topped with farsan, onion and lime, served with pav.
 A proper Maharashtrian gut-punch, best in the mornings.

-- Kanda poha & upma: soft, light breakfast plates sold from morning carts — the gentle counterpoint to everything deep-fried.
+- Kanda poha and upma: soft, light breakfast plates sold from morning carts — the gentle counterpoint to everything deep-fried.

-- Kulfi & falooda: dense, slow-frozen kulfi and rose-scented falooda to cool down after all that chilli.
+- Kulfi and falooda: dense, slow-frozen kulfi and rose-scented falooda to cool down after all that chilli.

 Where to eat, by area